kera-cudmore/sqlalchemy-flask-task-manager/README.md

 * Defensive programming - I would like to add a modal that pops up when a user wants to delete a task or category, as an extra layer of security to confirm the user wants to delete and to let them know that this action is permanent and cannot be undone.
 * User authentication - This could then be tied into the defensive programming by ensuring the person deleting task/category is the same person who created the task/category.
 * 404 Error Page
+* Colour Scheme - ensure that the contrast is sufficient to pass checks.

 ### Accessibility